Case Study- Niola Centre, Parkes, NSW

 What we did

-- We created a strategy for the facility to implement a no cash policy.
+- Firstly, we created a strategy for the facility to implement a no cash policy.
 This eliminated the risk around cash handling and maximised staff care time

-- Residents accounts were created, families were given logins, vendors were invoiced directly and paid weekly.
+- Subsequently, residents accounts were created, families were given logins, vendors were invoiced directly and paid weekly.
 Debit cards implemented for residents who were independent and needed cash

-- The reception staff now found themselves with 2-3 days per week additional time, and consequently took on a shift rostering role from the registered nurse
+- As a result of Capital Guardians, the reception staff now found themselves with 2-3 days per week additional time, and consequently took on a shift rostering role from the registered nurse

 - Thus, the registered nurse was able to spend time on documentation and maximising funding opportunities